armomoi/armomoi/README.md

 shizu yume | Airi irl

-I have pony toen on my 3nd monitor so i will usually see if you want to int !!
+I have pony town on my 2nd monitor so i will usually see if you want to int !!

 I mostly sit in the prsk area but I may move to the dandys world/roblox areas on some days!